yaxu/by-example/01_pihkal.md

 Start-up procedure:

-1. Launch superdirt - In Supercollider type ‘SuperDirt.start’ and run the code with Ctrl+Enter
+1. Launch superdirt - In Supercollider type ‘SuperDirt.start’ and run the code by holding down `Ctrl` and pressing `Enter`.
 2. Launch TidalCycles - In Atom start a new file and save it with a `.tidal` extension (e.g. `examples.tidal`) -- From the menu click boot>TidalCycles